 Tea house trekking is the cheapest way of doing trekking in Nepal.
 Tea house trekking is popular among many trekking trails here in Nepal.
 During the tea house trekking, trekkers stop each night to eat, rest and sleep at local tea houses.

 Nowadays, many trekking trails offer simple teahouses with better services for trekkers.
-Here is a brief information on Tea house and Nepal tea house trek.
+Here is brief information on the Tea house and Nepal tea house trek.